CUA-NP/NP_SummerStudents/README.md

-# Welcome to Summer Research at CUA!
+# Welcome to Nuclear Physics Summer Research at CUA!

 ## 2020 Projects
 * **Global fitting of pion and kaon data (Mina, Leslie)** - use a suitable software to fit the data with a suitable fit form.
 Report the fit and the goodness of the fit.
 You may need to do some online research on fitting techniques and uncertainty reporting.